 About Woot+

 The purpose of Woot+ is to make it faster and easier for visitors to explore the ever-changing catalog of products for sale on woot.com.
-It achieves this goal by a series of means:
+It achieves this goal through:

 Disclaimer